Constitution of Johor: Role in Malay nationalism

 The Johor State Constitution was the first written constitution among the Malay states.
 The Johor State Constitution played a major role for the Malays during their opposition to the formation of the Malayan Union.
 The key factors of their protest was that all the sultans of Malay states would lose their power as the rulers of their respective states, and the way Sir Harold MacMichael threatened the sultans for their signatures.

 Sultan Ibrahim of Johor was encouraged by MacMichael to sign on the treaty, sparking anger among Malays, claiming that signing the Malayan Union treaty violated the Johor State Constitution which disallowed the Sultan of Johor from performing actions that might threaten the sovereignty of Johor.
 As a response to the protest, he hosted the UMNO's first general assembly at his palace in Johor Bahru in May 1946.
 He also joined the boycott of the installation of the Malayan Union's first governor.

 Due to the success of the Malayan Union protest, rulers of other Malay states began using Johor State Constitution as a model for their own constitutions in order to protect the sovereignty of Malay states.

+Composition

+The Constitution of Johor in its current form since 1 January 2008, consists of three parts and 13 chapters, containing 107 articles and eight schedules (including 20 amendments since the Federation of Malaya's establishment in 1948).